ImmoMakelaarVergelijker

 • Litres needed: 16 m² ÷ 8 m²/l = 2 litres of wall paint

-To be safe, round up (for example, buy a 2.5-litre tin), especially if the surface is quite absorbent.
+To be safe, round up and buy a 2.5-litre tin, especially if the surface is quite absorbent or the colour being covered is darker than the new one.

 Rules of thumb per room